jmcnamara/rust_xlsxwriter/examples/Readme.md

   color scale type conditional formatting to a worksheet with user defined minimum and maximum values.

-* `doc_conditional_format_3color.rs` - Example of adding 3 color scale type
+* `doc_conditional_format_2color.rs` - Example of adding a 2 color scale
-  conditional formatting to a worksheet.
-Note, the colors in the first example (red to yellow to green) are the default colors and could be omitted.
+  type conditional formatting to a worksheet.
+Note, the colors in the fifth example (yellow to green) are the default colors and could be omitted.

 * `doc_conditional_format_3color_set_color.rs` - Example of adding 3 color
   scale type conditional formatting to a worksheet with user defined